HadrienG2/3photons-julia/Porting_Notes.md

 iteration, the allocation loop cannot affort much of it).

-As in other areas of Julia, however, I was a bit saddened by the amount of "performance traps" that the StaticArrays exposed:
+As in other areas of Julia, however, I was a bit saddened by the amount of "performance traps" that StaticArrays exposed:

 - It's a shame that slicing on a range of indices that's known at compile-time (e.g. `arr[2:4, 3:4]`) cannot be optimized out as well as